 The above graph represents the growth in Netflix users in India, starting from 2016 to 2020.
-The total number of Netflix users in India is estimated to reach 10.2 million users in 2020.
+The total number of Netflix users in India is estimated to reach 26.6 million users by the end of 2020, showing a 111.7% YoY growth.
+However, the eMarketer estimates a sudden decline in the growth of Netflix India users starting from 2021.
 In spite of exploded adoption of high-speed internet connectivity and the increasing number of smartphone users in India, the Netflix’s India growth story is no better than a disappointment.
-As the company has added 2 million new users in India during 2019, the growth of Netflix in India is far from expectations.
+As the OTT platform will add only 6.8 million new users between 2020 and 2021, the growth of Netflix in India is far from expectations.

 Growth in Netflix Users in India